icgrp/prflow_nested_dfx/README.md

 As stated in the Xilinx [user guide for PR](https://www.xilinx.com/content/dam/xilinx/support/documents/sw_manuals/xilinx2022_1/ug909-vivado-partial-reconfiguration.pdf#page=62), the Nested DFX does not allow more than one RP to be subdivided until the first RP has a placed/routed design.
 This means that we need a series of subdivisions followed by place/route.
-So, we will first subdivide the single RP from the ZCU102 Base DFX platform into 7 children RPs: p2(double page), p4(quad page), p12(quad page), p16(quad page), p20(quad page), and p_NoC(pblock for NoC).
+Therefore, we will first subdivide the single RP from the ZCU102 Base DFX platform into 7 children RPs: p2(double page), p4(quad page), p12(quad page), p16(quad page), p20(quad page), and p_NoC(pblock for NoC).

 After the first subdivision, we have a routed design that looks like below.